-Preview the files from result menu and click on “Recover” to get deleted files back on Mac.
+Preview the files from the resulting menu and click on "Recover" to get deleted files back on Mac.

-During the scanning process, you can toggle between different ways to filter, select and identify the files you want to recover.
-Even if Recoverit continue to scan the selected location for your lost data, you can pause or stop it at any time.
+During the scanning process, you can toggle between different ways to filter, select, and identify the files you want to recover.
+Even if Recoverit continues to scan the selected location for your lost data, you can pause or stop it at any time.
 Recoverit enables to preview data by clicking on the identified file.
 A thumbnail will show you on the right panel.
-The software enables to preview almost all the common types of files, such as images, videos, audios and other document files.
+The software enables us to preview almost all the common types of files, such as images, videos, audios, and other document files.

 Here's how to restore an entire Photos Library using Time Machine.